Sarolea Tests For Electric Racing Series, Teases Consumer Model

 An upstart Belgian brand braces for the future

-Saroléa is a Belgian company that has phoenixed a motorcycle company fifty years dead and is now lovingly applying the reborn brand to electric motorcycles.
+Saroléa is a Belgian outfit that has phoenixed a motorcycle company fifty years dead and is now lovingly applying the reborn brand to electric motorcycles.
 It has spent the first few years of its re-existence developing a high-performance bike in the competitive cauldron that is the TT Zero — a one lap race around the 37.7-mile Mountain Course on the Isle of Man.

 In preparation for a new, single-marque racing series kicking off in 2019, officials from MotoGP organizer Dorna were on hand to watch former racer Loris Capirossi try the Saroléa SP7 out on Aragón, a track outside of Alcañiz, Spain.
 According to Bjorn Robbens, one of the twin brothers behind motorcycle maker,